Eidansoft/pi_docker_openvpn/README.md

     openvpn_client_init.sh <CLIENT_NAME>

-At this point you have all needed files generated and saved at your folder.
+Once the wizard finished you have all needed files generated and saved at your folder.
 To be specific you will have four folders:

 * files_ca - this folder contains all keys and certificates for your CA.
 * files_svr - this folder contains all keys and certificates for your OpenVPN server.